-Whether it is a domestic extension, new dwelling or major residential, retail or employment development, we can provide the necessary assessment to go with your planning application.
+Whether it is an extension, new dwelling or major residential, retail or employment development, we can provide the necessary assessment to go with your planning application.
 Our wide client base includes Hospital Trusts, Fire Authorities, Councils, major Supermarket chains, Architects and housing developers through to smaller private developers and domestic Clients.

-We also provide site specific flood risk assessments for existing business and domestic premises where current facilities face risk of flooding from any source and can provide a comprehensive report on risk to property.
+We also provide site specific flood risk assessments for existing business and domestic premises where current facilities face the risk of flooding from any source and can provide a comprehensive report on risk to property.